shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 The Hollywood actresses Sarah Michelle Gellar (of Buffy fame) and Summer Glau (of xkcd notability) conspire to kick the ass of the NSA (= the United States government’s National Security Agency), while using special warfare that is completely non-violent.
-Two attractive, intelligent, and resourceful women against a large, inefficient, federal government organisation whose estimated annual budget is several times their combined worth.
+Two attractive, intelligent, and resourceful, women against a large, inefficient, federal government organisation whose estimated annual budget is several times their combined worth.